StandingPadAnimations/kubo/README.md

 So I wrote Kubo, a dotfiles manager without sym links that updates in real time.
 Kubo's philosophy is the following:
 - Directories outside `.kubo` should only be modified after A. telling the user what will be modified and B. with user permission.
 - No sym-links; a backup is to be a second copy, not the only copy.
-- Declarative configs are amazing, let's do more of those
+- Declarative configs are amazing, let's do more of those.
-- Do only job only: properly manage and back up dotfiles
+- Do only job only: properly manage and back up dotfiles.
-- Kubo should only copy to `.kubo`, the user decides what they want to do with `.kubo`
+- Kubo should only copy to `.kubo`, the user decides what they want to do with `.kubo`.

 ## Why the name Kubo?
 When I tried toml-bombadil (i.e. the manager that deleted my dotfiles), I was also watching the anime "Kubo Won't Let Me Be Invisible".
 I figured Kubo made a good name (and naming things is hard)